aimms/documentation/infosec/cloud-platform-azure.rst

 Staff access
 ---------------
+* Background checks are performed for AIMMS staff and for staff of our contractor Intercept.
+Staff are contractually bound to information security policies with an option for disciplinary action in case of non-compliance.
 * AIMMS staff or staff of our contractor Intercept cannot sign into customer accounts and/or access customer projects and data, unless the customer provides us with access credentials.
 * AIMMS staff does have access to all log files, which contain activity logs.
 * Selected AIMMS staff and selected staff of our contractor Intercept can only access the Azure console, using MFA and Azure *Active Directory*.